openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 ## Supported Things

-Currently supports these things
+ Currently these things are supported:

 - bridge (Somfy Tahoma bridge, which can discover gateways, roller shutters, awnings, switches and action groups)
-- gateways (Somfy Tahoma gateway - getting firmware version)
+- gateways (Somfy Tahoma gateway - gateway status)
 - roller shutters (UP, DOWN, STOP control of a roller shutter).
 IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
 - blinds (UP, DOWN, STOP control of a blind).
 IO Homecontrol devices are allowed to set exact position of a blinds (0-100%) as well as orientation of slats (0-100%)
 - screens (UP, DOWN, STOP control of a screen).
 IO Homecontrol devices are allowed to set exact position of a screen (0-100%)